-- Schedule in-home estimates with your selected moving company.
+- Schedule in-home estimates with your selected local moving company.
 Having your moving company come in for an in-house estimate will enable them to give you an ideal quote.
 You can request an in-house estimate from more than one moving company, compare the quotes and select the best mover based on your budget.

 - Ensure that your moving company is insured and licensed by verifying their Department of Transportation number.

 - Start to declutter your home.
 Start from sorting out items that you no longer need, place them in a separate location.

 - Research tips for packing to make moving day easier.